libbpf/bpfvv/HOWTO.md

 ### Disclaimer

-BPF Verifier Visualizer aims to help with analysis of Linux Kernel BPF verification logs.

 Like many other debugging tools, **bpfvv** may help you better understand **what** is happening with the verification of your BPF program but it is up to you to figure out **why** it is happening.

-But it is up to you to figure out ***why** is it happening*.

 # How to use bpfvv